Anti-Raid/splashtail/README.md

 Run ``./out/go.api``.
 This will create ``config.yaml.sample``.
 Copy this to ``config.yaml`` and fill in the required fields as per the below:

 - ``discord_auth``: Use https://discord.dev to fill this out.
 Use a random string for ``dp_secret``.

+Before proceeding, run ``make tests`` to ensure your configuration is setup correctly.

 ### Running